Table of Contents

 1. Send thank-you messages through all channels of engagement.

 At the end of the year-end giving campaign, you should spread donor and volunteer appreciation messages as thoroughly as your appeals.
-Make sure to cover all channels of engagement that you used for making asks.
+Make sure to cover all channels of engagement that you used to make asks.
 Here’s what most charities do:

-• Handwritten note/letter from board members to major donors
+- Handwritten notes/letters from board members to major donors

-Lastly, remember that when you’re crafting the content for these posts, the language is donor-centric.
-Make the donor (or volunteer) the hero of the story to make them feel valued, thereby inspiring them to give again in the future.
+Lastly, remember that when you craft the content for these posts, the language is donor-centric.
+Make the donor (or volunteer) the hero of the story to make them feel valued and inspire them to give again in the future.

-2. Mail the tax receipts along with the thank-you mails
+2. Mail the tax receipts along with the thank-you mail

-This only applies to people who you’re sending emails or direct mails to.
+This only applies to people you’re sending emails or direct mails to.

 2. Review your performance

-The final step of the campaign is going over the performance of the campaign.
-This is the data that will inform your next year-end giving campaign and help you set SMART goals.
+The final step of the campaign is reviewing its performance.
+This data will inform your next year-end giving campaign and help you set SMART goals.

 When measuring the results of the campaign, make sure that you look at numbers that answer all of the following questions:

-This will help you set a realistic year-end giving goal for the next year.
+This will help you set a realistic year-end giving goal for the following year.

-This metric will give you the average reach of your campaign, again giving you enough details to set a practical goal.
+This metric will give you your campaign’s average reach, again giving you enough details to set a practical goal.

-Keep track if they donate or engage with you again later.
-It’ll help you segment them and keep track of who could be a potential volunteer or strong supporter.
+Keep track of whether they donate or engage with you again later.
+It’ll help you segment them and track who could be a potential volunteer or strong supporter.

 If the response was great, you could continue with the same theme.
 If not, you can try something new next year.

-This will tell you whether you need to explore new channels or strategies, or could you just follow the same ones in the next year-end giving campaign.
+This will tell you whether you need to explore new channels or strategies or whether you can just follow the same ones for the next year-end giving campaign.

-You need this information to see how effective your thank you letters are in retaining donors
+You need this information to see how effectively your thank you letters retain donors.

 Tips to enhance your efforts